actions-workshop/actions-workshop/docs/005-deployment-azure-issue-ops.md

 # Part 5 - Deployment

-In a previous lab, you used GitHub Actions to package an application into a Docker image and publish that package to the GitHub Container Registry.
-The next step in a classic Continuous Delivery process is to **deploy** the application.
+In a previous lab, you used GitHub Actions to package an application into a Docker image and publish that package to the GitHub Container registry.
+The next step in a classic continuous delivery process is to **deploy** the application.

 In this lab, you will extend the workflow to deploy the container image to [Azure Web Apps](https://azure.microsoft.com/en-us/products/app-service/web), a managed web application service in Azure that also supports container deployment.